A Journey, A Storm & A Cry for Help...

 When the sailors cast lots to find out who was responsible for the calamity that came upon them, the lot fell on Jonah.

-While Jonah claimed he worshiped the Lord, the God of heaven, who made the sea and the dry land, he was not ready yet to submit to him, repent for his disobedience, or obey God's command.
+While Jonah claimed he worshiped the Lord, the God of heaven who made the sea and the dry land, he was not ready yet to submit to Him, repent for his disobedience, or obey God's command.

 Still, Jonah accepted his responsibility and asked the sailors to throw him into the sea.
+Then God's wrath would be placed upon him, and the sea would become calm again.

-They did everything they could to row back to land and save Jonah's life and they asked for God's forgiveness when they had no choice but to throw Jonah overboard.
+In their distress, the sailors did what Jonah did not—they cried out to God.
+They cried out to a God they may have only just learned about.
+They did everything they could to row back to land and save Jonah's life, and they asked for God's forgiveness when they had no choice but to throw him overboard.

 And God heard their prayers and was merciful to them.

-Are we ready to turn to God, before the storms of life, brought on by our sins, cause havoc and destruction in our lives and the lives of those around us?
+Are we ready to turn to God before the storms of life—brought on by our sins—cause havoc and destruction in our lives and the lives of those around us?

-This proved God's power and sovereignty over nature and the sailors greatly feared God, offered a sacrifice and made vows to him.
+Reluctantly, the sailors threw Jonah overboard, and the raging sea grew calm again.
+This proved God's power and sovereignty over nature, and the sailors greatly feared God, offered a sacrifice, and made vows to Him.

 The sailors were saved.